Financial Risk Management

 Risk - Currency risk

-In its operations, HEXPOL is exposed to various financial risks, of which the currency risk is the dominant one.
-Exchange-rate fluctuations affect HEXPOL’s earnings, in part when sales and purchases take place in different currencies (transaction exposure) and, in part when the income statements and balance sheets of foreign subsidiaries are translated to SEK (translation exposure).
 HEXPOL’s global operations give rise to extensive foreign-currency cash flows.
-The key currencies in the Group’s payment flows are SEK, USD and EUR.
-Exchange-rate fluctuations have an impact on the Group’s earnings in the translation of foreign Group companies’ profit or loss to SEK.
-Since a considerable portion of the Group’s earnings is generated outside Sweden, exchange-rate fluctuations could have a significant impact on the Group’s profit or loss.
-In conjunction with the translation of the Group’s investments in foreign subsidiaries to SEK, there is a risk that exchange rate fluctuations could have an impact on the Group’s balance sheet.
+The key currencies in the Group’s payment flows are sek, usd and eur.
+Exchange-rate fluctuations have an impact on the Group’s earnings in the translation of foreign Group companies’ income statements to Swedish kronor.
+Since a considerable portion of the Group’s earnings is generated outside Sweden, exchange-rate fluctuations could have a significant impact on the consolidated income statement.

 Risk management

 HEXPOL’s business is local, which means that sales and purchases normally are made in local currency and thus limits the Group’s transaction exposure.
-The translation effect is limited to a certain extent through hedging instruments in the Parent Company.

 Risk - Interest risk